spawnmarvel/todo-and-current/README.md

 #### We can hide anything, even code!

-* Bash tutorial
+* Bash tutorial :arrow_down:
-* Docker repeat, not install more on linux use docker, you can but not make gitpages of it
+* Docker repeat, not install more on linux use docker, you can but not make gitpages of it :arrow_down:
 * Course AZ-2008-A: DevOps Foundations: The Core Principles and Practices

 https://learn.microsoft.com/en-us/training/courses/az-2008

-* AZ-104 certified professional must know, fill the gaps here
+* AZ-104 certified professional must know, fill the gaps here (network, monitor, web apps)
 * Think automation and custom script extensions for Azure pipelines, docker etc

 https://github.com/spawnmarvel/azure-automation-bicep-and-labs/tree/main/az-104-certified-professional